ardimirzaei/ispw2022-abm-workshop/_episodes/03-intro_netlogo.md

 > [Sheep and Wolf Predation](http://www.netlogoweb.org/launch#http://ccl.northwestern.edu/netlogo/models/models/Sample%20Models/Biology/Wolf%20Sheep%20Predation.nlogo)
 >
 > - What do the sliders do
-> - Setup model and go
+> - Setup the model and go
 > - Adjust the speed of the model using the model speed (What are ticks?)
-> - Use the sliders to set conditions, the number of agents, their behaviour, their interactions, their external environment.
+> - Use the sliders to set conditions, the number of agents, their behaviour, their interactions, and their external environment.
 > - Thought experiment: what type of conditions do we want to set (drought conditions, fertile fields... )
-> - See how they interact and they change, but how do we express the output.
+> - See how they interact and change, but how do we express the output.
 > - Run model with 3 agents (change model-version to *sheep-wolves-grass*) {: .challenge}